The first steps

 Notice that each gate must have a handable layout behind it, that means if you want a settlements with 4 gates in the first line of walls, you will need to edit the pathfinding and test with attacking AI comming from all 4 directions...
 I recommend you to use vanilla layout and walls/gates, and just edit the buildings... otherwise... prepare to suffer...

-Settlements without any line of gates/walls will likely work well.
-But notice that they will try to circle the settlement and find alternative routes for the plaza even if there is not such route!
-Terrain blockage is not enough, thats means that if there is only one entrance for your settlement and the plaza is on the top of a hill, yet the AI will try to circle and get near the plaza..
+Settlements without any line of gates/walls will likely work well but this is not granted, even a settlement without gates/walls can have bad functionality for attacking AI.
+Notice that they will try to circle the settlement and find alternative routes for the plaza even if there is not such route!
+Sometimes terrain blockage is not enough, thats means that if there is only one entrance for your settlement and the plaza is on the top of a hill, yet the AI will try to circle and get near the plaza.
 So you must edit the pathfinding arround the plaza, blocking it.

 BE CAREFUL ABOUT THE TERRAIN HEIGHTS AND WATER!
 It seems like water under the terrain where the units will move can totally bug the AI movement.
 If you make terrain too lower (unpassable) even in places where the units should not be able to walk (like blocked by blue pathfinding), that can totally affect the pathfinding for AI and completly change their behavior!
 It seems the AI gets confused when trying to calculate that pathfinding on such terrain.